Ranger, Heritage and Visitors

 Tono ināianei | Apply now

-Submit a tailored CV and cover letter highlighting your relevant skills, experience, and alignment to our Kaupapa.
-Also please complete the attached field questionnaire to be returned with your applicaiton The salary range for this position is $53,776 to $68,714 with the starting salary of the successful applicant being based on their relevant skills and experience
+The salary range for this position is $54,314 to $69,401 with the starting salary of the successful applicant being based on their relevant skills and experience.

 Eligibility to work in New Zealand is mandatory – this includes holding a valid work visa that covers the whole period of employment.